cristianvasquez/obsidian-lab/README.md

     yarn build

 This will build the main file; that Obsidian should detect.
 Activate the plugin from inside Obsidian, in community plugins

+## Forum

+This repo has github [discussions](https://github.com/cristianvasquez/obsidian-lab/discussions) enabled.

+## Status

+This is still a proof of concept; please send any feedback :)

 # Contributing